-As detailed in this Corporate Governance Statement, EQT considers its governance practices comply with all but one of the ASX Corporate Governance Council - Principles of Good Corporate Governance and Best Practice Recommendations (2nd Edition).
-The Principles suggest that the company should establish a nomination committee (Principle 2), however EQT believes that the full board itself, rather than a committee, can adequately perform this task.
+As detailed in this Corporate Governance Statement, EQT considers that for the financial year to which this report relates, its governance practices comply with all but one of the ASX Corporate Governance Council - Principles of Good Corporate Governance and Best Practice Recommendations (2nd Edition).
+The Principles suggest that the company should establish a nomination committee (Principle 2), however during the financial year, the Board itself acted as the nominations committee.
+Since the end of the financial year, the Board appointed the Remuneration and Human Resources Committee to also act as the nomination committee.
+The committee is now known as the Remuneration, Human Resources & Nominations Committee.